daGiardini/GeoGuard-App/README.md

 # GPS Tracker with SIM800L and NEO-6M (Arduino and Android)

 This project consists of both an Arduino sketch and an Android app that allows you to track GPS coordinates using an ESP32 board, SIM800L GSM module, NEO-6M GPS module, and an Android smartphone.
-The GPS coordinates are sent from the Arduino board to an MQTT broker for further processing or visualization and can be viewed on the Android app.
+The GPS coordinates are sent from the ESP32 board to an MQTT broker for further processing or visualization and can be viewed on the Android app.

 ## Arduino (ESP32) Part